scala/scala3/docs/docs/reference/experimental/canthrow.md

   |
   |  import unsafeExceptions.canThrowAny
 ```
-As the error message implies, you have to declare that `f` needs the ability to throw a `LimitExceeded` exception.
+As the error message implies, you have to declare that `f` needs the capability to throw a `LimitExceeded` exception.
 The most concise way to do so is to add a `throws` clause:
 ```scala
 def f(x: Double): Double throws LimitExceeded = if x < limit then x * x else throw LimitExceeded()